Children among 71 migrants found dead in truck in Austria

 Hungarian police said they had arrested four men, including three Bulgarians and an Afghan citizen, and had questioned roughly 20 people after conducting house searches.

 Authorities were transporting the bodies to different Austrian morgues.
-A Reuters witness saw one truck carrying around 10 bodies entering a Vienna forensics centre.
+A Reuters witness saw one truck carrying around 10 bodies entering a Vienna forensics center.

 The truck in which the bodies were found belongs to a company called Mastermobiliker Ltd, which has been under bankruptcy proceedings since July 2014, according to a Hungarian company register.